Retatrutide Long-Term Safety: 2-Year Follow-Up Data from Phase 3 Trials

 • Personal or family history of gallstones

-• Female sex
+• Female sex, age >40

-• Pre-existing obesity (paradoxically, heavier patients have higher baseline gallstone risk)
+• Pre-existing obesity (higher baseline gallstone risk)

 Metabolic Effects: Glucose Control and Diabetes Prevention